revoltgames/revoltgames.github.io/docs/terra/get-countries.md

 # Get Countries

-The `/api/countries/` routes return selected states in the world.
+The `/api/countries/` routes return countries in the world.

 :::tip
 All `/api/countries/` routes accept an optionnal `lang` parameter, which defaults to `en`.
 This parameter changes the language of the `name` field for every returned countries.
+See [Langcodes](./langcodes) for availables `langcodes`
 :::

 ## Get all countries